Preserving Our Surroundings

 Criteria Pollutant Emissions

 Energy efficiency and flare reduction also aid MPC's work to reduce criteria pollutant emissions.
 The graphs below illustrate the success of these efforts.
-Just one example is at our Galveston Bay refinery, where we are replacing existing heaters with new ones equipped with state-of-the-art emissions controls.
-By investing in new heaters, we expect to reduce nitrogen oxide emissions by over 370 tons per year.

 Reducing Methane Emissions